-- 20. Strengthening the policy framework and institutional mechanisms for integrated environment and health interventions: In line with the arrangements of the Health and Environment Strategic Alliance in Africa (2010), a country coordination committee or multisectoral and multidisciplinary country task team (CTT) should be established.
-The CTT should reflect representation from all interested ministries, inter alia health, environment, agriculture, industry, urban planning, infrastructure, land, transport and energy, academia and research institutions, development partners and civil society. - 21.
+- 20. Strengthening the policy framework and institutional mechanisms for integrated environment and health interventions: In line with the arrangements of the Health and Environment Strategic Alliance in Africa (2010),20 a country coordination committee or multisectoral and multidisciplinary country task team (CTT) should be established.
+The CTT should reflect representation from all interested ministries, inter alia health, environment, agriculture, industry, urban planning, infrastructure, land, transport and energy, academia and research institutions, development partners and civil society.
+Member States should develop policies, laws and tools to adequately address environmental protection. - 21.
 Undertaking baseline risk and capacity assessments: A situation analysis and needs assessment (SANA) should be undertaken by Member States as a prerequisite for the development of national plans of joint action.
 The SANA will address the full array of environmental health determinants, the drivers that determine their associated risk levels and the management of these risks.
 The SANA will also address national policies and legislation, technical and institutional capacities, existing and potential intersectoral coordination mechanisms and available human and financial resources. - 22.
 Building infrastructural, technical and institutional capacities: Joint capacity building of national experts operating in relevant sectors such as health, environment and meteorology on the use of environmental data, including climate information in disease surveillance and early warning should be addressed as a priority.
-Long-term human capacity building should focus on the integration of health education and environmental health promotion in the curricula of training institutions.
+Long-term human capacity building should focus on the integration of health education and environmental health promotion in the curricula of educational institutions.
 National environmental health legislation, policies and frameworks should be developed or updated and aligned with the 2030 Agenda for Sustainable Development.
 The institutional and technical capacity of national environmental health services should be strengthened in the use of use economic analysis and methodologies such as the cost of inaction, to inform decision-making. - 23.
 Establishing integrated health and environment surveillance systems: This integrated approach will help track trends in indicators that focus on environmental risk factors most relevant to health, health outcomes most influenced by the environment, and policy action deemed to reduce and prevent the risks.
-Member States should strengthen national monitoring capacities and data collection, including integrated surveillance capacities and early warning systems that enable health systems to anticipate, prepare for and respond to public health threats resulting from environmental degradation. - 24.
-Shaping the research agenda: Member States should set research agendas, and generate adequate funding to advance them.
+Member States should strengthen national monitoring capacities and data collection, including integrated surveillance capacities and early warning systems, as well as environmental health risk mapping, that enable health systems to anticipate, prepare for and respond to public health threats resulting from environmental degradation. - 24.
+Shaping the research agenda: Member States should set research agendas, and generate adequate funding to advance them, as well as close existing knowledge gaps.
 Mechanisms should be established for consolidating scientific evidence and sharing experiences and lessons learned to guide policies and practice on environmental health at regional and national levels. - 25.
 Raising awareness and undertaking social mobilization: Member States should ensure engagement of communities through reinforcing existing community systems for leadership and stewardship roles.
 Community literacy on health and environment linkages, climate change, social and behavioural change should also improve.
 Emphasis should be put on community empowerment for effective adoption and deployment of simple, cost-effective interventions.

 WHO/UNEP.
-Arrangements of Health and Environment Strategic Alliance, Brazzaville, World Health Organization, 2010.
+Arrangements of Health and Environment Strategic Alliance, Brazzaville, World Health Organization, 2010